irshu355/Android-for-ASPNET-Developers/README.md

     }
     }

-As a final stage, now we have to instantiate our adapter and pass the Context and List<Albums> from the MainActivity.
-Below code takes care of that, before closing the onCreate method, add the following code:
+As a final stage, now we have to instantiate our adapter and pass the `Context` and `List<Albums>` from the MainActivity.
+Below code takes care of that.
+Add the following code at the end of `onCreate` method:

     @Override
     protected void onCreate(Bundle savedInstanceState) {